nmusatti/source-gnucobol/README.md

 ![test](https://github.com/nmusatti/source-gnucobol/actions/workflows/test.yml/badge.svg)

-An Ansible role to download and install Gnu COBOL from source.
-Currently only Red Hat distributions are supported, i.e. CentOS 7, CentOS 8 and Fedora.
+An Ansible role to download and install [GnuCOBOL](https://sourceforge.net/projects/gnucobol/) from source.
+Currently supported distributions are the Red Hat ones and their derivatives, such as CentOS 7, Rocky Linux 8 and Fedora, and the latest Ubuntu LTS, 20.04.

 Inspired by the [ansible-role-gnu-cobol](https://github.com/ChristopherDavenport/ansible-role-gnu-cobol) role.